 Verify that the certificates in the certification path contain a TNAuthList extension as specified in Clause 5.3 (e.g., delegate certificates must contain a TNAuthList identifying one or more TNs, the first non-delegate certificate encountered while traversing up the path from the signing certificate must contain a TNAuthList identifying a single SPC value).

-Verify that the PASSporT "orig" TN is within the scope of the signing certificate (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of the signing certificate).

-Verify that the scope of each delegate CA certificate in the certification path encompasses the scope of its child certificate.
-For example, if the parent of a delegate end entity certificate is itself a delegate certificate, then verifiers must check that the scope of the parent encompasses the scope of the child.
-However, if the parent of a delegate end entity certificate is not a delegate certificate, then verifiers shall skip the encompassing check (this would be the case where a Subordinate CA obtains a CA certificate from an STI-CA, and then issues child delegate end entity certificates from that CA certificate).
-These two cases are illustrated in Figure 6.2.
+Verify that the PASSporT "orig" TN is within the scope of each delegate certificate in the certification path (i.e., the "orig" TN belongs to the set of TNs identified by the TNAuthList of each delegate certificate in the certification path).
+The verifier shall not check that the "orig" TN is within the scope of the STI intermediate certificate held by the STI-SCA (see Figure 6.2).

-Figure 6.2 – Determining when to perform scope encompassing checks for delegate certificates
+Figure 6.2 – Verifying "orig" TN is in-scope for PASSporTs signed with delegate certificate credentials

 Any failure of the above certificate validation checks shall be treated as a verification failure (response code 437 'unsupported credential').